wp-plugins/the-casengo-chat-widget/readme.txt

 == Description ==

-**This plugin installs the Casengo widget on your blog or website, so you can handle enquiries via email and live chat directly from your website.
+**This plugin installs the Casengo Live Chat widget on your blog or website, so you can handle enquiries via email and live chat directly from your website.
 Casengo helps you to respond to customers faster than ever and improve their satisfaction with a groovy mixture of real-time chat and email.**

 Check out the Casengo Video:

 [vimeo http://vimeo.com/55199455]

-To configure the plugin you must have a Casengo account.
+To configure the live chat plugin you must have a Casengo account.
 Have an account already?
 Great!
 If not, <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\" title=\"Sign up for a free Casengo account\">sign up here</a>.

 Casengo is free to trial for 30 days; thereafter, **the first agent is always free!**